reidrac/swift-nbd-server/README.rst

 Usage
 =====

-A container needs to be setup with **swiftnbd-setup** to be used by the server.
+A container needs to be setup with swiftnbd-ctl to be used by the server.
 First create a *secrets.conf* file::

     [container-name]